Trump Tariffs and the Supreme Court: Three Things to Know Now

 Trump responded to the legal blow against his trade policies with a post on his Truth Social platform.

-Trump has framed tariffs as essential for protecting U.S. jobs, industries and long-term economic strength.
-He claims that in reversing them, "our country would be completely destroyed."
+Trump has framed tariffs as essential for protecting U.S. jobs, industries, and long-term economic strength.
+He claims that reversing them would "our country would be completely destroyed."

-Sen. Amy Klobuchar (D-Minn.) praised the court’s decision and, in a released statement, said, “Instead of raising costs with tariff taxes, the President should be focused on bringing relief to the American people and lowering costs.”
+Sen. Amy Klobuchar (D-Minn.) praised the initial court decision and, in a released statement, said, “Instead of raising costs with tariff taxes, the President should be focused on bringing relief to the American people and lowering costs.”

 Earlier this year, Klobuchar joined Sens.
-Maria Cantwell (D-Wash.) and Chuck Grassley (R-Iowa) to introduce the Trade Review Act of 2025.
-If passed, the bipartisan legislation would reassert “limits on the president’s ability to unilaterally impose tariffs without the approval of Congress.”
+Maria Cantwell (D-Wash.) and Chuck Grassley (R-Iowa) to introduce the Trade Review Act of 2025 to reassert “limits on the president’s ability to impose tariffs without Congressional approval unilaterally.

 Pacific Legal Foundation senior attorney Oliver Dunford, in a statement emailed to Kiplinger, praised the Court of Appeals decision, saying, “Any other decision would have raised insurmountable constitutional problems.”